mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	:height: 500px

 .. note::
-   If you are running Sage on windows or on sagenb.org that your file will be saved either in your VMware virtual machine or on sagenb.org.
+   If you are running SageMath on windows or on sagenb.org that your file will be saved either in your VMware virtual machine or on sagenb.org.